waltonjones/or_methods_authorea/Results_Figure_1_Overview_Figure__.md

 # Mass spectrometry and protein identification
 (Eugene) Table 1.
+A few representative interactions from the selected 29 proteins were confirmed by western blotting (Fig. 4).

 # Verification of the MS-identified proteins
-A list proteins with 10 or higher experimental-to-control iBAQ ratio was picked out and then ranked with their MS/MS values.
+Proteins with 10 or higher experimental-to-control iBAQ ratio was picked out and then ranked with their MS/MS values.
 We chose to work with the top 29 proteins (Rank 21, Cyt-b, had no publicly available fly line) from the list to check the knock-down effects in vivo.
-A few representative interactions from the selected 30 proteins were confirmed by western blotting (Fig. 4).

-Out of the 29 proteins, eight showed
+Each protein was knocked down in Orco-positive cells, and any changes of neuronal activities from the antennal basiconic 2 (ab2) were checked by live-animal electrophysiology.
+Odor-evoked activities within a ?-second interval and the spontaneous activities were recorded.
+Out of the 29 tested RNAi, none showed increased odor-evoked activities, eight showed decreased odor-evoked activities, and 21 showed no changes (Fig. 5).